syncfusion-content/winui-docs/winui/Barcode/Barcode-Customization.md

 ![Barcode_Customization](Customization_Images/Barcode_Customization.png)

-N> In order for a barcode symbol to be recognized by a scanner, there must be an adequate contrast between the dark bars and the light spaces and not all the barcode scanners have support for colored barcodes.
+N> To be recognized by a scanner, a barcode symbol must have adequate contrast between the dark bars and the light spaces, and not all barcode scanners support colored barcodes.

 ## Module
-The width ratio of the wide and narrow bars can be customized using [Module](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Barcode.SfBarcode.html#Syncfusion_UI_Xaml_Barcode_SfBarcode_Module) property.
+The width ratio of the wide and narrow bars can be customized using the [Module](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Barcode.SfBarcode.html#Syncfusion_UI_Xaml_Barcode_SfBarcode_Module) property.

 {% tabs %}
 {% highlight xaml %}